-Have you ever walked down the street and made eye contact with a hot dog stand vendor?
+Have you ever walked down a street and made eye contact with a hot dog stand vendor?
 Did you notice that the vendor grabs his tongs and pulls out a square of hot dog wrap paper in preparation for you to complete an order even before you have had a chance to say one word?
 It can be awkward to ask the time, or to ask directions, once the vendor is armed with their “weapons of the trade.”

 The next quick action is asking you what type bun and what type link you want.
 You might have been approaching the vendor to ask for marital advice.
 It doesn’t matter.
 The vendor scoops up his tools of the trade and positions to complete a hot dog assembly without having to look.
 Its such a smooth move, as if it were the billionth time this month.

-Of course, if the vendor was asked to provide a “t-bone steak lunch,” all hell would break loose.
+Of course, if the vendor was asked to provide a “t-bone steak lunch,” all hell would break loose, especially in Long Beach, California.
 “What do you think this is, a fancy restaurant?”
 The vendor expects that when the cart says “hot dogs,” that it can be read easily and that if you approach and make eye-contact, that you are “going to order a hot dog.”
 The irritation at a request to provide a “t-bone steak lunch,” will be greater than if you had asked the time of day or even to provide marital advice.
 The point is that asking about a service that is not along the same lines as “the usual” will provoke hostility and rejection.
 You would be lucky to get a “get out of here,” and “don’t come back”.

 This “expected service” situation exists in the tax debt world.
 On one side there are large numbers of tax practitioners that can predominantly directly provide IRS based help, such as offer-in-compromise services.
 On the other side there are bankruptcy practitioners that can potentially provide tax debt relief through a bankruptcy filing.
 Two factors account for the rift between these two services.